Entanglement and replica symmetry breaking in a driven-dissipative quantum spin glass: Replica symmetry breaking

 Each $J$ matrix produces a different set of local minima, and thus different overlap distributions.
 This is evident in an ensemble of 100 confocal $J$ matrices produced by assigning spins to different random locations in the cavity midplane with standard deviation $2w_0$, which lies in the spin glass regime~\cite{Marsh2021eam}.
 The overlap distribution for each $J$ matrix is constructed from 200 quantum trajectories as in Fig.~\ref{fig:singleOlap}.
 Resulting steady-state overlap distributions for three representative $J$'s are shown in Fig.~\ref{fig:manyOlaps}.
 Appendix~\ref{app:allOlaps} has plots of all 100 overlap distributions.

-The overlap distributions all exhibit $\pm 1$ peaks, but the variation within the interior demonstrates that the correlations between low-energy minima vary between $J$ matrices.
+The overlap distributions all exhibit {$\pm q_{\mathrm{EA}}$ peaks with $q_{\mathrm{EA}}$ equal to unity for most disorder realizations.} Variation within the interior demonstrates that the correlations between low-energy minima vary between $J$ matrices.
 This is the non-self-averaging phenomenon inherent to SK spin glasses~\cite{Stein2013sga}.
 The three $J$ matrices are chosen to display a representative diversity of structure found in the overlap distributions.
 The $J$ in Fig.~\ref{fig:manyOlaps}(a) produces an overlap distribution that is dominated by a single low-energy spin configuration.
 Other peaks (from different configurations) occur in only ${\sim}10\%$ of the trajectories.
 Figure~\ref{fig:manyOlaps}(c) shows the other extreme in which many different spin configurations are found with multiple levels of clustering between states.
 This overlap matrix is indicative of a far glassier system.
 The character of most overlap matrices falls between these two for our system size of $\Nc=15$, such as the $J$ in Fig.~\ref{fig:manyOlaps}(b).

 In the large-size limit, high peaks should be sparse in the overlap distribution because only a small set of thermodynamic states have significant weight.
-The peak positions do not average out into a smooth distribution between the goal posts.
+The peak positions do not average out into a smooth distribution between the goalposts.
 This is indicative of the lack of self-averaging manifest in these order parameter observables of the spin glass state.
 The order parameter that does average is the Parisi distribution~\cite{Stein2013sga}, which we discuss in Sec.~\ref{phases} below.